 TLC plates are coated in silica gel, a solid substance containing silicon dioxide with alternating silicon and oxygen atoms.
 At the surface of the silica gel lie polar hydroxyl groups with the chemical formula: -OH.
 The components of a given compound interact with these polar compounds in different ways according to the varying polarities of their functional groups.
 These interactions directly impact the speed at which they migrate up a TLC plate once it is placed in a solvent system, as shown above.
 This facilitates the separation of different “dots” of compound components.
 TLC analyses allow scientists to obtain well defined, separated spots that denote the different components of a mixture.

 Researchers may employ TLC as a tool to monitor the progress of a reaction, to purify small amounts of compounds, or even to select effective solvent systems for other chromatographic procedures.
+College students use TLC when using the scientific method.
 Because of its simplicity, cost effectiveness, and efficiency, TLC functions as one of the most widely used analytical analyses in the chemistry world.